-The \vadjust primitive injects something in the vertical list after the lien where it ends up.
-In pdfT_EX the pre keyword was added so that one could force something before a previous line (actually this was something that we needed in ConT_EXt MkII).
-The LuaMetaT_EX engine also supports the post keyword.
+The $\$ vadjust primitive injects something in the vertical list after the line where it ends up.
+In pdfTeX the pre keyword was added so that one could force something before a previous line (actually this was something that we needed in ConTeXt MkII).
+The LuaMetaTeX engine also supports the post keyword.

 We support a few more keywords: before will prepend the adjustment to the already given one, and after will append it.
-The index keyword expects an integer and relate that to the current adjustment.
+The index keyword expects an integer and relates that to the current adjustment.
 This index is passed to an (optional) callback when the adjustment is finally moved to the vertical list.
 That move is actually delayed because like inserts and marks these (vertical) adjustments can migrate to the 'outer' vertical level.